 The topology is the central part of StackState’s 4T data model that makes it possible to reason about how things relate to one another.

-By design there is only one topology per StackState instance to make sure any part of the topology can always be connected to any other part.
+By design, there is only one topology per StackState instance to make sure any part of the topology can always be connected to any other part.
 The topology is, of course, segmented in many different ways depending on your environment.
-You can narrow down on the part of the topology you are interested with filtering.
+You can narrow down on the part of the topology you are interested in filtering.

 The main way of filtering the topology is by using the basic filter panel, accessed using the filter icon.

 From here, you can use the basic filter panel to filter the topology on certain properties.
 If you select a particular property, the topology view will be updated to show only the topology that matches the selected value.
 Selecting multiple properties narrows down your search (ie, it combines them using an

 AND operator).
 Selecting multiple values for a single property expands your search (ie, it combines them using an

 Using the basic filter panel you can select a subset of your topology based on the following properties:

 Layers, domains, and environments are a way to organize your topology.
 The health state reflects how the component is functioning.
 Use labels to make it easy to navigate your topology.

 In addition to specifying which components to show, the basic filter panel also allows you to specify two settings.